Skip to main content

 Data Model Overview

-• Define custom object types (entity definitions) with their own attributes
+• Define object types and their attributes (the graph’s schema)

-• Track activity with tasks, notes, and timeline events
+• Attach tasks, notes, and timeline events to any entity

 Core Resources